akras14/alexkras.com/posts/debugging-nested-scope-angular/tile.md

-Debugging Nested Scope in Angularjs
+Inspecting Nested Scope in Angularjs